When war comes to work: Tensions rise for Ukrainian workers at freelance marketplace

 As a freelancer working in interface design in Ukraine, Korolenko says she has limited financial and logistical support from Toptal, the San Francisco-based global hiring company that employs her for part-time work.
 Toptal, which has freelancers in 100 countries including Ukraine and Russia, vets freelancers for their technical expertise, professionalism and communication skills.
-It then offers businesses a marketplace of talent on demand and takes a portion of the charge it asks clients.
+It then offers businesses a marketplace of talent on demand and takes a portion of what it charges clients.

-Korolenko says after the war began, she requested Toptal pay her in one lump sum instead of the regular payments over weeks, but she has not gotten a response.
-But what upsets her more, she claims, is Toptal’s reluctance to openly condemn the war.
+Korolenko says that when the war began, she requested that Toptal pay her in one lump sum instead of the regular payments over weeks, but she has not received a response.
+But what upsets her more, she says, is what she terms Toptal’s reluctance to openly condemn the war.
 She also says it has been uncomfortable to read Russian workers’ reactions to the war on Toptal’s internal Slack channels, with some comments lacking empathy.
-Calling out the company on how it has handled matters, a group including Korolenko posted an open letter on LinkedIn on March 7.
+Challenging the company on how it has handled the war, a group including Korolenko posted an open letter on LinkedIn on March 7.

 “People died.
 We would like Toptal to name [the war] in the right way,” Korolenko, 26, says.

 A real-time information war is playing out among Ukrainian and Russian freelancers on internal communication channels operated by Toptal.
-The heated debates about Russia’s invasion of Ukraine and misinformation is forcing Toptal to moderate sensitive geopolitical conversations.
-It’s also receiving backlash from pro-Ukraine freelancers, who want the company to take a stronger stance on the war.
-It’s a microcosm of the war playing out in the workplace and highlights the difficulties global companies must navigate when dealing with employees in a war zone.
+The heated debates about Russia’s invasion of Ukraine and misinformation are forcing Toptal to moderate sensitive geopolitical conversations.
+It is also receiving backlash from pro-Ukraine freelancers, who want the company to take a stronger stance on the war.
+Toptal’s situation is a microcosm of the war playing out in the workplace and highlights the difficulties global companies must navigate when dealing with employees in a war zone.

+“Toptal may want to admit it or not, but the war is going on inside their [Slack] channels as well,” Alexander said.

-Toptal says that it’s not accepting Russian clients and that it “condemns Russia’s invasion and the human suffering the war has unleashed.”
-The company says it has been providing aid to Ukrainian workers, connecting people to available resources, and is “working around-the-clock” to expedite payments.
+Toptal says that it is not accepting Russian clients and that it “condemns Russia’s invasion and the human suffering the war has unleashed.”
+The company says it has been providing aid to its Ukrainian workers, connecting people to available resources, and is “working around-the-clock” to expedite payments.

-On Toptal’s internal Slack channel, workers’ reactions to Russia’s invasion of Ukraine have spilled in.
-Some Ukrainian freelancers said they feel pain and frustration watching the destruction of their cities and the loss of human life.
-Toptal workers in Russia also expressed their views of the war — one of which included messaging that Russian leader Vladimir Putin was justified in his military actions against Ukrainian “Nazis,” according to screenshots of the messages obtained by The Washington Post.
+Toptal workers’ reactions to Russia’s invasion of Ukraine have spilled into the company’s internal Slack channels.
+Some Ukrainian freelancers have said they feel pain and frustration watching the destruction of their cities and the loss of human life.
+Toptal workers in Russia also expressed their views — one of which included messaging that Russian leader Vladimir Putin was justified in his military actions against Ukrainian “Nazis,” according to screenshots of messages obtained by The Washington Post.

-The conversations are accessible to any worker, meaning a Ukrainian could easily read what was happening in the Russia channel.
-Occasionally workers would express their reaction in the opposing country’s channel.
+The conversations are accessible to any worker, meaning a Ukrainian could easily read what was happening in the Russia channels.
+Occasionally, workers would express their reaction in the opposing country’s channel.
 The result: friction, anger, shock and, in at least a couple of cases, the banning of some pro-Ukraine workers from the channels.

 Oleksii Rytov, a freelance software developer on Toptal, was temporarily banned from Toptal’s Slack channels for “profanity” and “comments that were interpreted by others as threats,” according to screenshots of communications between the company and Rytov.
 But Rytov, whose parents are still in Ukraine, said he wanted to be heard.